redsift/baseos/README.md

 ## Init

 Ensure your application `cont-init.d` files are numbered greater than 10 to ensure base scripts can run before you do.
-The 90 range is preffered e.g. `/etc/cont-init.d/90-confd-onetime`
+The 90 range is preferred e.g. `/etc/cont-init.d/90-confd-onetime`

 ## Logging